theneva/dissertation/src/discussion.md

 Monitoring is important for both testing environments and the production environment, as new changes are deployed to the testing environment for review before advancement to production.
 This ties into the challenges of running multiple instances of the same service on the same host.

-Another interesting challenge is reservation of computing resources to ensure monitorability even while the servers are overloaded.
+Another challenge is reservation of computing resources to ensure monitorability even while the servers are overloaded.
 This is, however, a very specific metric, and is thus not considered in the framework.

 In the initial framework, monitorability is considered as a complete package, although it may be valuable to separate various types of monitoring in a comparison of strategies.
 The value is expressed as one of (Simple, Feasible, Unfeasible).